 The charges paid by members invested in either of the above arrangements are within the 0.75% p.a. charge cap for schemes that are used for auto enrolling their employees.

-(ii) Self-select investment funds
+(ii) Self-select - Annuity Targeting Lifestyle Strategy

-In addition to the Drawdown Targeting Lifestyle Strategy and the Cash Targeting Lifestyle Strategy shown above, members also have the option to invest in the Annuity Targeting Lifestyle Strategy or in one or more of 7 individual funds.
+In addition to the Drawdown Targeting Lifestyle Strategy and the Cash Targeting Lifestyle Strategy shown above, members also have the option to invest in the Annuity Targeting Lifestyle Strategy.